Horse racing world in shock as champion jockey dies aged just 28

 Credit: [email protected]

 Taiki Yanagida, the 28-year-old champion jockey from Japan, passed away late on Tuesday, August 9 in Waikato Hospital in the city of Hamilton in New Zealand.
-He suffered injuries in a bad fall during a race last Wednesday, August 3, and never recovered, as reported by the New Zealand Herald.
+He suffered injuries in a bad fall during at the Cambridge Raceway last Wednesday, August 3, and never recovered, as reported by the New Zealand Herald.

 The New Zealand racing industry is in mourning tonight following the death of Taiki Yanagida shortly after 8pm NZTime.
 Our deepest sympathies are with his mother Kayano and sister Chiaki and Ayano. https://t.co/ghjhlrwO6O pic.twitter.com/Vw6qjPPxzq